Clayton State University

 This course covers accounting fundamentals related to both financial accounting and managerial accounting.
 Related to financial accounting, the course includes an introduction to the concepts, principles, and procedures pertaining to the preparation, analysis, and interpretation of income statement, retained earnings statement, balance sheet, and cash flows statement for service and merchandising companies with introduction to the measurement of inventory, receivables, liabilities, long-term assets, and stockholders equity.
 Managers need accounting information for planning, controlling, and effective utilization of the resources available to the company.
 Related to managerial accounting, the course includes an introduction to the concepts, techniques, and procedures pertaining to the preparation, analysis, and interpretation of accounting information for use by managers for planning, control, and other business decisions with emphasis on product costing, cost analysis, cost volume profit analysis, budgeting, standard costing, performance measurement, relevant costs for non-routine decisions, and analysis of financial statements.
 Prerequisite: Permission of the MBA Director

-BUSA 5100 Core Concepts Quantitative Methods (3 credit hours)
+BUSA 5100 Core Concepts Quantitative Methods/Statistics (3 credit hours)

 This course includes an overview of fundamental analytical techniques and how they apply in business.
 It includes examples on contribution margin, portfolio analysis, and sales volume mix.
 The course also reviews the basic concepts and techniques in Statistics.
 Some of the topics covered include: defining statistics; collecting, organizing, handling, displaying, describing and interpreting data; measures of central tendency and variation (measures of location and dispersion); probability theory; discrete and continuous probability distributions; the Central Limit Theorem and sampling; confidence intervals; hypothesis testing; and regression analysis.
 Prerequisite: Permission of the MBA Director